 The ASVO stores optical imaging data at the National Computational Infrastructure (NCI), and other types of optical data at the AAO.
 Every version is stored, but only published versions are publicly accessible.
 DOIs will be attached to data on an ongoing basis soon.

 Radio data from ASKAP (Australian Square Kilometre Array Pathfinder) and the MWA are stored at Pawsey, each version is kept.
-Data process is an ongoing activity, old versions may be rewritten.
-Improvement of data quality is driving data versioning.
-New versions may come from different calibrations, with improved calibration pipelines.
+Data process is an ongoing activity, old versions

 General approach to versioning AAO: